 On our podcast, we’ve previously discussed whether you should rent a car or take a tour bus when visiting Ireland.
 The overwhelming answer was: drive, because it gives you the freedom to see Ireland at your own pace.

 Dublin is one of the most visited places in Ireland.
-Tourists from all over the World choose the city as their main Irish destination and they will often use it as a “home base” while visiting other beautiful areas from … Continue reading
+Tourists from all over the World choose the city as their main Irish destination and they will often use it as a “home base” while visiting other beautiful areas from Ireland.
+Most people don’t know this but Dublin is a great travel destination on its …

 People who are learning Irish and have the opportunity to travel to Ireland should really go and visit the Gaeltacht area.
 This will allow you to improve your connection with the Irish culture in more ways than one.